ameygokhale/Cloud-Portfolio-Amey-Gokhale/projects/aws-landing-zone-local/README.md

-# Multi-Account AWS Landing Zone (LocalStack Zero-Cost Simulation)
+# Multi-Account AWS Landing Zone

 This project demonstrates an **enterprise-grade AWS Landing Zone architecture** — implemented entirely using **LocalStack**, meaning you can practice and showcase a multi-account AWS governance setup **without paying for AWS services**.